microsoft/Windows-driver-samples/audio/sysvad/README.md

 File | Description
 -----|------------
-PropPageExt.dll | A sample driver extension for a property page.
-SlateAudioSample.sys | The driver file.
+TabletAudioSample.sys OR PhoneAudioSample| The driver file.
+SwapAPO.dll | A sample APO.
+DelayAPO.dll | A sample APO.
-SwapAPO.dll | A sample driver extension for a UI to manage APOs. sysvad.cat | A signed catalog file, which serves as the signature for the entire package. sysvad.inf | An information (INF) file that contains information needed to install the driver.
+PropPageExt.dll | A sample driver extension for a property page. sysvad.cat | A signed catalog file, which serves as the signature for the entire package.
+TabletAudioSample.inf | An information (INF) file that contains information needed to install the driver.
+PhoneAudioSample.inf | An information (INF) file that contains information needed to install the driver.
 WdfCoinstaller01011.dll | The coinstaller for version 1.xx of KMDF.

 Run the sample